US, Australia, India, Japan to discuss China’s growing power

 Suga, a former chief Cabinet secretary, has little experience in diplomacy.
 Balancing between the U.S., Japan’s main security ally, and China, its top trading partner, will be tough, analysts say.

-(asterisk)The challenges of Japan-U.S. relations are not in themselves, but in where Japan stands when U.S.-China disputes intensify,” said Yasushi Watanabe, an expert on U.S. diplomacy at Japan’s Keio University. (asterisk)It would be best for Japan to take a pragmatic approach to China while maintaining the Japan-U.S. alliance as a cornerstone,” he said.
+“The challenges of Japan-U.S. relations are not in themselves, but in where Japan stands when U.S.-China disputes intensify,” said Yasushi Watanabe, an expert on U.S. diplomacy at Japan’s Keio University. ”It would be best for Japan to take a pragmatic approach to China while maintaining the Japan-U.S. alliance as a cornerstone,” he said.
 “And it is indispensable for Japan to strengthen cooperation with the EU, Britain, Australia and ASEAN.”

 Japan hopes to regularize the Quad foreign ministers’ talks and broaden their cooperation with other countries.

-That would be a major challenge for the Quad, said Jeff Kingston, director of Asian studies at Temple University Japan. (asterisk)A shared threat perception of China does not mean shared views on what to do and if it’s possible to build the Quad into something along the lines of NATO,” he said.
+That would be a major challenge for the Quad, said Jeff Kingston, director of Asian studies at Temple University Japan.
+“A shared threat perception of China does not mean shared views on what to do and if it’s possible to build the Quad into something along the lines of NATO,” he said.

 The U.S. and Australia would favor the idea, but Japan and India are ambivalent and so is ASEAN, he said.
 “Transforming the Quad into a collective security organization targeting China forces governments to choose sides.
 Beijing has generated an arc of anxiety in Asia but there is a preference for dialogue and negotiations, not saber rattling.”